Trinny Woodall: Television

 Woodall and Constantine became household names as co-hosts and fashion advisors for five series of the BBC television series What Not to Wear.
 They combined their fashion knowledge and their infamous straight-talking advice to improve the dress sense of the candidates selected for the show.

 In 2002, Woodall and Constantine won a Royal Television Society Award for their work on What Not to Wear, in the category of best factual presenter.
 The show itself was nominated for the Features Award at the BAFTAS in both 2002 and 2003.

 With What Not to Wear proving popular on BBC America, they frequently contributed as makeover and fashion experts on The Oprah Winfrey Show.

-After What Not to Wear, Woodall and Constantine transferred from the BBC to ITV, and Constantine began their new television show, Trinny & Susannah Undress..., in 2006.
+After What Not to Wear, Woodall and Constantine transferred from the BBC to ITV, and began their new television show, Trinny & Susannah Undress..., in 2006.

 Woodall has also made regular appearances giving fashion and beauty advice on shows such as This Morning, The Today Show and The Marilyn Denis Show.

+In 2017 Woodall founded direct-to-consumer cosmetics brand Trinny London.